- Online learning

 - Entry date

-This Construction Project Management course equips you with the theoretical knowledge and practical and technical skills to manage people and projects within the construction industry.
+Rated 1st in UK for Building, the online Construction Project Management MSc equips you with the practical skills and knowledge to manage people and projects within the construction industry while meeting the educational criteria of CIOB and RICS.

 Construction Project Management at Heriot-Watt University is one of the longest-running courses of its kind in the UK, equipping graduates with the theoretical knowledge and practical and technical skills to manage people and projects within the construction industry.